 4) Expo hall floor plans will have dedicated conference style seating and strategically placed furniture.

-Today, event planners can leverage software and space design techniques to help maintain social distancing requirements.
+Today, event planners can leverage software and event space design techniques to help maintain social distancing requirements.
 For example, “physical distancing” software now exists to help map out socially distanced floorplans.
 This makes it easy to measure seating distances and space out sanitary stations.

 You can also use a seating chart software like Ticketor to allow attendees to buy tickets and select their seats at your event.
 This tool enforces a certain number of vacant seats between groups.
 Lastly, event planning teams can strategically place furniture, draping, florals and greenery to keep attendees apart, while also keeping the venue from looking large and empty.